cheery/language/parser2/lrkit/manual.md

         token.value

 The specials is a dictionary of symbols accepted as special symbols.
-Every special symbol must have a prefix. eg. {'=':"eqv", '==':"eq"}
-The specials rewrite themselves as unique token groups.
+For example: {'+':"add", '==':"eq"} The specials rewrite themselves as unique token groups.

 Token groups that are recognised: